Knights of Columbus

 The Knights of Columbus has grown from several memebers in one council to more that 14,000 councils and 1.8 million members throughout the United States, Canada, the Philippines, Mexico, Poland, the Dominican Republic, Puerto Rico, Panama, the Bahamas, the Virgin Islands, Cuba, Guatemala, Guam, Saipan, Lithuania, Ukraine and South Korea.
 We are men of faith and men of action.

-During 2012, in addition to raising and donation more than $167.5 million to charitable needs and projects, Knights volunteered more than 70 million hours of their time to charitable causes.
-These figures represent an increase of 6% and .1% respectively over 2011 figures.
+In 2016, the Knights of Columbus set a new all-time record for the 18th consecutive year.
+Our charitable donations increased from $175 million in 2015 to a new total of $177,500,673 in 2016.
+In addition, we achieved our highest level of charitable service in 2016, volunteering more than 75 million hours of service.
 We undertake these acts of charity because we see those in need through the eyes of faith.
 Moreover, in the Knights of Columbus, we approach these acts of charity together.
 Pope Benedict XVI calls this the "practice of love...as a community."

 Our charitable activities encoumpass an almost infinite variety of local, national and international projects.
 From international charitable pertnerships with Special Olympics, the Global Wheelchair Mission and Habitat for Humanity, to our own Food for Families and Coats for Kids projects and other purely local charities, the opportunity to work together with fellow Knights and their families is virtually endless.
 Find out more about the Knights of Columbus here. www.kofc.org/un/en/index.html

 On April 2, 2015, the Knights of Columbus Holy Spirit Council 16185 was formed.
 Thru our combined efforts and selfless giving of our time and talents, we will enrich not only our souls, but the lives of those that we will touch through our many church, community and personal activities, in support of our fellow men.